Higher-order phase reduction captures delay-dependent synchronization phenomena in physical oscillator networks: Delay-coupled Stuart--Landau oscillators

-The second term in the formula shows the nontrivial dependence on the history variable~$s$.
+This gives a nontrivial dependence on the history parameter~$s$ through the second term in the formula.

-For the second-order approximation, note that~$\vec E^{(1)}(-\tau,\bphi)$ enters into the inhomogeneity~${\vec h}^{(2)}$ of the iterative equations that determine~${\vec f}^{(2)}$ and~${\vec e}^{(2)}$.
-We can therefore expect~$\vec f^{(2)}$ to depend on the time delay~$\tau$ in a nontrivial fashion.
-Solving the corresponding second-order equations as explained above---details are given in~\cite{delaypreprint2024}---we find
+To compute the second-order corrections~$\vec f^{(2)}$ to the phase dynamics, note that~$\vec E^{(1)}(-\tau,\bphi)$ enters into the inhomogeneous right hand side of the iterative equations.
+We can therefore expect these to depend on the time delay~$\tau$ in a nontrivial fashion.
+We solve the second order equation using computer algebra (see below for the code) and find we find that the dynamics of the phase difference coordinate $\psi = \phi_1 - \phi_2$ up to second order is given by

-Together with~\eqref{f1formulas}, this specifies the phase dynamics~\eqref{ansatz2} and its dependence on the delay up to second order; we omit explicit expressions of~$\vec e^{(2)}$ and $\vec E^{(2)}$ as they are not relevant for the phase dynamics.
+This specifies the phase dynamics~\eqref{ansatz2} and their delay dependence up to second order; we omit explicit expressions of~$\vec e^{(2)}$ and $\vec E^{(2)}$ as they are not relevant for the phase dynamics.